FGC0 Natural Sciences MSci Undergraduate 2019

 MSci in Natural Sciences

-To take an MSci in Natural Sciences you must be taking at least one of the following subjects: Biology, Chemistry, Computer Science, Earth Sciences, Mathematics, Physics.
+To take an MSci in Natural Sciences you must be taking at least one of the following subjects: Biology, Chemistry, Computer Science, Earth Sciences, Mathematics, and Physics.
 Biology has a very limited range of modules at fourth year level, so Biology can only be included in a Joint Honours degree with Chemistry or Physics.
 An MSci in Natural Sciences can be a slight variation from one of the MSci Joint Honours degrees below.
 Alternatively, it could be just one of the subjects above (say Chemistry) with modules from other subjects (say Anthropology and Philosophy) for the first three years.
-In this case your fourth year would have to consist of all six modules from the subject listed above (Chemistry in this case).
+In this case, your fourth year would have to consist of all six modules from the subject listed above (Chemistry in this case).

 Joint Honours MSci within Natural Sciences

 The MSci is available as a Joint Honours degree in one of five pairs namely: